foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_faq.md

 **How competitive is the entry?**
 Very.
-We get several applicants for each place.
+We get many applicants for each place.

 **How much does it cost?**
 There are no fees.